-Single cup coffee brewers are popping up all over the place, and the ability to create individualized cups of coffee will add that personalized touch customers want.
-With the ability to brew perfect cups of coffee in under a minute, these brewers make satisfying these needs a hassle-free option for establishments that want to cater to the individual tastes of their coffee drinkers.
+Single-cup coffee brewers are popping up all over the place, and the ability to create individualized cups of coffee provide a personalized touch many customers appreciate.
+Most of these units can brew perfect cups of coffee in less than a minute, so they provide hassle-free operation for establishments that cater to the individual tastes of each coffee drinker.

 Automatic vs. Operator-Fill

 Automatic units are plumbed into water lines, so you have a continuous supply of water.
 With a operator-fill unit, the brewer must be filled each time a batch of coffee is made.
 While this may require more labor, it is a viable option when access to a water supply is limited.
-It is also less expensive, initially, to install an operator-fill model.
+It is also less expensive, initially, to install an operator-fill single-cup coffee maker.

 - Brew size: Some one-cup coffee makers will give you a choice in output sizes.
 Some will only fill 8 ounce cups, while some will brew a range of amounts from 4 to 16 ounces at a time.
 This will not only cut down on waste, but it can allow you to brew stronger coffee in smaller cups.
 These are also great for producing larger, travel-sized servings.

 - Spent Pod Storage: Many units will have onboard storage for spent pods.
 Some hold as many as 25 spent pods, and some can be configured to empty used cups in a receptacle beneath the counter for even more convenience.

 - Instant heat: Units with instant heat remain preheated to brew coffee quickly.

 - Automatic off: This feature will turn the brewer off when a certain amount of time has passed to help reduce utility costs.